 - Ross T. Roberts Inn of Court

-In her first year as an associate, Niki tried a civil jury trial to verdict in the Jackson County Circuit Court and won the case for her client who was alleged to have breached a written contract.
-She also won her second civil jury trial.
-Niki’s third jury trial involved the defense of McKeever Enterprises, Inc. in a case of first impression involving allegations of false imprisonment and battery of a suspected shoplifter.
-Plaintiff requested punitive damages in closing arguments and the jury returned a verdict for defendant on both claims.
-The Missouri Supreme Court affirmed the judgment in favor of McKeever Enterprises, Inc. and held that Missouri’s Merchant’s Statute provides retailers with an affirmative defense against allegations of battery thereby expanding the protection afforded to Missouri retailers against loss from theft.
+Niki also tried a case of first impression for a retailer-defendant involving allegations of false imprisonment and battery of a suspected shoplifter.
+Plaintiff requested punitive damages in closing arguments and the jury returned a verdict for defendant on all claims.
+On appeal, the Missouri Supreme Court affirmed the judgment in favor of the firm’s client and held that Missouri’s Merchant’s Statute provides retailers with an affirmative defense against allegations of battery thereby expanding the protection afforded to Missouri retailers against loss from theft.

-Niki’s legal research and writing has been instrumental in achieving summary judgment for many of the firm’s clients including summary judgment in a complex legal malpractice case where defendants received a record four summary judgment orders including an order denying a substantial claim for post-judgment interest.
-She recently obtained summary judgment for a medical billing business on a claim for tortious interference with a business contract.
-In 2013, Niki obtained a dismissal for a local community college pursuant to an exception to the Kansas Tort Claims Act in the U.S. District Court of Kansas.
-Niki has been successful in excluding opposing expert’s testimony in the U.S. District Court for the Western District of Missouri and Missouri state courts.
-She has obtained rulings in favor of the firm’s clients in declaratory judgment actions involving insurance coverage disputes on the applicability of liquor liability exclusions and named driver exclusions.
+Niki has been instrumental in achieving summary judgment for many of the firm’s clients including summary judgment in a complex legal malpractice case where defendants received a record four summary judgment orders including an order denying a substantial claim for post-judgment interest.
+She obtained summary judgment for a medical billing business on a claim for tortious interference with a business contract.
+Niki also obtained a dismissal for a local community college pursuant to an exception to the Kansas Tort Claims Act in the U.S. District Court of Kansas.
+She has been successful in excluding opposing expert testimony in the U.S. District Court for the Western District of Missouri.
+She has also obtained rulings in favor of the firm’s clients in declaratory judgment actions involving insurance coverage disputes on the applicability of policy exclusions.